vaiish371/tp/docs/UserGuide.md

 ### 2.18 Setting Assignment Percentage: `set assignment percentage`

-Sets the assignment percentage of an existing assignment
+Sets the assignment percentage of an existing assignment.
+The percentage can be entered as either a 2-decimal number, 1-decimal number or an integer.

 Format: `set assignment percentage /a ASSIGNMENT_NAME /p PERCENTAGE`